 Good teaching requires good listening, empathy and the ability to draw out the best from each student.
 And we have some very, very good teachers!
 All are more than willing to share what they have learned as practicing artists.

-We hope that you will find something worthwhile in the pages below.
-If you do, please fill out the Application page and mail it in or deliver it to the school (sorry, but there is no registration online).
+We hope that you will find something worthwhile in these pages.
+If you do, please fill out the paper Application and mail it in or deliver it to the school (sorry, but there is no registration online).
 Because it's a small school with small classes, we urge you to act promptly.
 You'll find more about enrollment to the left.

 A Little History

 Carolyn and Don Simon started the East Side Art Center in 1992.
 Initially, some twenty-six students - adults and children - came to the spacious second floor art studio of Sunrise Corporation, a graphics and marketing firm.
 Since then, we have seen well over one thousand students attend classes from as far away as New Bedford, Brookline, Newport, Westerly and Woonsocket.
 People from even farther away have attended our past workshops in Florence, Italy and Block Island.

 We have a very comfortable and inviting environment.
 In addition to two large studios, there is a kitchen that is open to anyone who wants a break with some coffee, tea or to have lunch.
 There is ample parking, few traffic problems, a nearby bus stop and easy access to Downtown Providence and Route 95.